Pho3b/tiny-logger/README.md

 1. Using the Package Level Logger
 2. Instantiating and using a new Logger struct

-Both of them implement the same features and methods, it just depends on wether you need a new Logger instance struct or not.
+Both of them implement the same features and methods, it just depends on whether you need a new Logger instance struct or not.

 ### Package Logger